What Are FHA Loans in California 2026?

 Teachers, firefighters, retail workers – they all get approved.
 Last month helped a barista and rideshare driver buy in Sacramento.
 The barista had better money habits than some six-figure earners I’ve worked with.

 Bankruptcy?
 Wait 2 years (Chapter 7) or 1 year (Chapter 13).
 Foreclosure?
 3 years.
-People bounce back stronger.
-Sometimes they’re better borrowers after learning the hard way.
+Life happens.
+People bounce back, sometimes stronger borrowers than before.

-Gift Funds: Parents or grandparents can help with down payment and closing costs.
+- Gift Funds: Parents or grandparents can help with down payment and closing costs.
 Just document it properly.
+Learn more about gift of equity strategies where family members sell property below market value.
 Don’t have family support?
 Elite Grant programs in California provide down payment assistance that forgives in as little as 6-36 months.

 California’s FHA loan limits range from $541,287 in standard counties to $1,249,125 in high-cost areas.
 Major metro counties have the highest limits.
 Need to borrow above FHA limits?
 Explore conforming loans up to $1,249,125 or jumbo loans for even higher amounts.